Storm Damage 911 Storm restoration, matched fast

-Storm restoration in Sycamore
+Storm damage restoration in Sycamore

 Sycamore is the DeKalb County seat, a city of about 18,500 surrounded by northern Illinois farmland that offers no protection from the fast-moving storms that regularly cross the region.
 The county's recent tornado record is anchored by an EF-4 that struck the small community of Fairdale in April 2015, killing two people and causing an estimated $19 million in damage, and the August 2020 derecho drove straight-line gusts above 80 mph through the area, producing damage comparable to a weak tornado.
 Heavy hail, ice storms, and snow events add to the year-round exposure.
 Storm Damage 911 connects Sycamore homeowners with vetted, licensed local pros for a free storm-damage assessment.